Phi Alpha Theta

 At its biennial conference, student members have the opportunity to meet distinguished historians and to present papers they have written.
 Phi Alpha Theta is one of the few professional societies that encourages the presentation of papers by undergraduate students at its functions.
 The biennial convention is also the occasion for various special events and tours of historical interest.
 Phi Alpha Theta helps to underwrite the cost of transportation for one delegate from each chapter attending its conventions.

 Phi Alpha Theta also presents special programs at the annual meetings of the American Historical Society, the Organization of American Historians, the Southern Historical Association, the Western Historical Association, the Pacific Coast Branch of the American Historical Association, and many State Historical Societies.

 At the local level, members are invited to participate in the various social and intellectual activities the Phi Alpha Theta chapter.
 Contact Professor Garrett Washington to learn about upcoming events.

 To be eligible to join, undergraduate students must have completed four (4) history courses of 3.0 or more credits each, (3 credit max allowed from Advanced Placement, CLEP, etc.); have a cumulative GPA of at least 3.1 in their history courses; and a 3.0 cumulative GPA in all.
 Membership is not limited to History majors.

 For more information and to apply: Phi Alpha Theta Membership Application.
-Applications due in Fall by Dec.
-1st and Spring by Feb.
-23rd.
+Applications due in Fall by Sept.
+30th and Spring by (TBD).